Skip to content

 Instead of drafting cumbersome manuals that few employees read and won’t be relevant with the next upgrade, DAPs allow SMEs to codify best practices in minutes with step-by-step guides for your company’s end users.
 This increases process efficiency and data accuracy for all employees, and it has a substantial impact on the effectiveness of your SME community.

-OnScreen is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity by empowering any user to become a super user.
-Contact us to schedule a demonstration and see how OnScreen can support your subject matter experts.
+OnScreen Guidance is the agile digital adoption platform for SAP and web-based enterprise applications that boosts process efficiency and employee productivity by empowering any user to become a super user.
+Contact us to schedule a demonstration and see how OnScreen Guidance can support your subject matter experts.

 Got a learning problem to solve?